 Since its inception, MCN has been a group of professionals that looks forward, using the latest technologies to transform cultural institutions.
 As we continue to imagine the future of museums, MCN is committed to fostering a diverse, equitable, accessible, and inclusive culture that welcomes and values a wide spectrum of perspectives and backgrounds.
 By doing so, we build a stronger professional community that can critically examine the role of technology in opening access to diverse museum audiences.

-Conscious of our organization’s gaps in this area, in 2017 the MCN Board created a DEAI Working Group that is dedicated to weaving inclusive practices into the organization’s fabric.
+Conscious of our organization’s gaps in this area, in 2017, the MCN Board created a DEAI Working Group dedicated to weaving inclusive practices into the organization’s fabric.
 We are committed to updating our existing policies, practices, resources, and website, and to developing new policies and practices where necessary.
 We are dedicated to making this an ongoing, responsive, participatory, and transparent process which will lead to concrete changes to:

 - The annual conference